Java Bootcamp

 Submitting queries and get results from the database, Specifying JDBC driver information externally,

-Insert Records, Udate Records, Delete Records using JDBC
+Insert Records, Udate Records, Delete Records using Java JDBC

 Principles of unit testing using JUnit